DuendeSoftware/docs.duendesoftware.com/FOSS/content/IdentityModel.OidcClient/_index.md

 You can use OidcClient to build:
 - Android and iPhone apps with .NET MAUI
 - Windows Desktop Applications with WPF or WinForms
 - Cross Platform Console Applications

+Please refer to the following sections for details on how to use this library:

+{{%children style="h4" /%}}